asyncgui/asyncgui/sphinx/intro.rst

     asyncio.run(main())

 Why does the inability to start/resume tasks make async libraries unsuitable for GUI programs?
-Let's say you have a piece of code that changes the background color of a button while it is pressed:
+Take a look at the following pseudo code that changes the background color of a button while it is pressed.

 .. code-block::